A-Values for 2020 ACF Nationals qualification are here.

 This is designed to be reflective of a team’s performance in an average game, corrected for strength of competition.
 In addition, ACF also uses a correction for order of finish, designed to preserve the order of finish at Regionals sites in the A-value ranking.
 If a team finishes above another team with a higher A-value, the A-values of those teams and all teams between them in the standings are averaged and the resulting teams are sorted by order of finish at Regionals.

-Teams will then be invited to join the ACF Nationals field in descending order of A-value, until the field fills or the bid acceptance deadline passes (see below).
+Initial qualifying teams and teams on the waitlist will then be invited to join the ACF Nationals field in descending order of A-value until the field is full.

 All teams that qualify by one of the above procedures must inform ACF of the acceptance of their bid by February 15, 2020.
 Note that “bid acceptance” is a completely separate process from actually submitting your optional packet—you may submit a packet before you have been officially offered a spot in the field in order to secure a larger discount, but you will only enter the field once you have accepted your bid.
 Furthermore, if you submit a packet before registering for the tournament and subsequently do not attend ACF Nationals, whether because you do not qualify or because you choose not to attend, that packet will be treated as a freelance submission; you may not use those questions for another future packet-submission tournament.